 With this terminology in hand, let's return to our phrase marker (25).
-The parts of the sentence generated appears at the leaves of the tree.
+The parts of the sentence generated appear at the leaves of the tree.
 It's easy to see how this phrase marker encodes the "is a" relation.
 A node together with all of its sisters is a whatever the label is on the immediately dominating node.
-For example, the sequence $\neg$ , $\mathbf{q}$ , $\mathbf{v}$ , $\mathbf{r}$ is an S. The sequence &, $\neg$ isn't anything at all.
+For example, the sequence \neg , q, v, r is an S. The sequence &, \neg isn't anything at all.
 Here's an important notion: each node in the tree determines a constituent, or, as we might say, a recognizable chunk of stuff.
 More formally, constituent: All nodes dominated by some node A taken together form a constituent (of type A).

-In the tree of exercise 21, F, G, and H (and everything they dominate) form a constituent of type C. F, G, and I do not form a constituent because there is no node which dominates them and only them.
+In the tree of exercise 21, F, G, and H (and everything they dominate) form a constituent of type C. F, G, and I do not form a constituent because there is no node that dominates them and only them.
 (C also dominates H.)